NSSAC/REDDIEGO/README.md

 - The REDDIE-Go staging module will at the start of the simulation copy all base files to the tick_0 directory.
 - Modules may access the directories tick_i.
 All files in in tick_i for i < current_tick are read_only.

+There may be one or more common files.
+One of these files will be household.csv.
+Module owner will in collaboration specify the variable/column names and their data types of each common file, and will then provide boot-strapped version(s) of this/these file(s) to be used in base/.
+At a later stage, this step may become automated.
+This/these files will mimic a database table where fields are queried and updated as the modules are executed.

+Each common, dynamic file (e.g. household.csv) will minimally have columns run_id and tick, both of which will be updated by the REDDIE-Go framework.

+## Module configuratin files

 Each module will specify the configuration (JSON format) that it needs when invoked.
 The configuration will have 3 general sections: